 What is SMS concatenation?

 SMS concatenation is the process by which multiple individual Short Message Service (SMS) messages are linked together to form a longer message that appears as a single text to the recipient.
-Typically, an SMS message is limited to 160 characters.
-However, when a message exceeds this limit, SMS concatenation comes into play.
+When a message exceeds the typical limit, SMS concatenation comes into play.
+The first message in a series can contain up to 160 characters, but each subsequent message may only have 153 characters available for text.

+The missing 7 characters are reserved for a special sequence code that instructs the recipient's mobile phone on how to reassemble these messages seamlessly.
 As a result, although several messages are technically sent, the recipient perceives one continuous text without any interruption or indication that it was sent in parts.

 SMS concatenation and patient engagement

-With the diversity of languages spoken by patients, it's necessary to communicate in the patient's preferred language to ensure understanding and compliance with medical advice.
+With the diversity of languages spoken by patients, it's necessary to communicate in the patient's preferred language to provide an understanding and compliance with medical advice.
 However, languages that require Unicode encoding, such as Mandarin or Arabic, have a reduced limit of 70 characters per SMS.
 Concatenation allows for longer messages in these languages.

 See also: Top 7 HIPAA compliant email marketing services